Germany sees more patrols on Polish border to curb migration - NewsBreak

 Migrants are apparently being transported across Poland to the German border in trucks and cars.
 On Tuesday, a delivery truck with nearly 20 migrants crashed in western Poland.

-While Germany and other EU countries have backed Poland's efforts to protect its border with Belarus, Berlin has also raised concerns about the humanitarian situation of migrants picked up at the Poland-Belarus border.
+While Germany and other EU countries have backed Poland’s efforts to protect its border with Belarus, Berlin has also about the humanitarian situation of migrants picked up at the Poland-Belarus border.

-On Monday, EU foreign ministers looked at ways to stem illegal migration into the 27-nation bloc from Belarus, including stopping companies from leasing jets to Belarusian airline Belavia.
+On Monday, EU foreign ministers looked at illegal migration into the 27-nation bloc from Belarus, including stopping companies from leasing jets to Belarusian airline Belavia.

 The EU has accused the government of Belarusian President Alexander Lukashenko of facilitating migration into the bloc in retaliation for EU sanctions.
 Thousands of migrants have been lured to Belarus on tourist visas and encouraged to cross into Poland, Lithuania and to a lesser extent Latvia — all three of which are EU nations that border Belarus.